HandcartCactus/HandcartCactus/README.md

 # HandcartCactus
+I have an educational background in Mathematics and Systems Engineering.
+For work, I find elegant and efficient ways to manage and understand unreasonably large and complex data.

 GitHub is an outlet for my curiosity.
 I have a lot of half-baked Python / Vue3+TS projects laying around.

 ## Selected Web Applications